 Finally!
 It is time to put some thought into retirement.
 Not only saving up for it but how we intend to manage time and make the most of it.
 For many, retirement is the perfect time to explore what you love most.
-In previous blogs, we've discussed in greater depth why it is important to create your personalized retirement bucket, as well as ten ideas you could include.
+In previous blogs, we've discussed in greater depth why it is important to create your personalized retirement bucket list, as well as ten ideas you could include.
 In this post, we'll detail ten more ideas to help get your own retirement bucket list started!

 10 More Ideas for Your Retirement Bucket List!